anaue/qitech/README.md

 ## Production Enviroment

-The sandbox environemt is default for any value for QITECH_ENV, except `production`
+The sandbox environment is default for any value for QITECH_ENV, except `production`

 ```
 ## production environment